-According to sec 2(13) of IGST Act, intermediary is a broker or an agent who arranges or the supply of goods or services or securities, between two or more persons.
-But an intermediary shouldn’t supply such goods or services or securities on his own account.
+According to sec 2(13) of IGST Act, “intermediary” means a broker, an agent or any other person, by whatever name called, who arranges or facilitates the supply of goods or services or both, or securities, between two or more persons, but does not include a person who supplies such goods or services or both or securities on his own account;

 In our example, since the India Inc. only introduces the customers to Singapore Inc. and doesn’t supply such goods on own account, India Inc. will be considered intermediary under GST Act.

 In case of intermediaries, the place of supply will be the location of the supplier of the services.